lucasjoliveau/doc/en/contributing/development/coding_guidelines.md

 Concerning _controllers_ , generally all controllers belong to a single controller contained in a file named `<module_name>.py`.
-An old convention in Odoo is to name this file `main.py` but it is considered as outdated.
+An old convention in Konvergo ERP is to name this file `main.py` but it is considered as outdated.
 If you need to inherit an existing controller from another module do it in `<inherited_module_name>.py`.
 For example adding portal controller in an application is done in `portal.py`.